Azure/reliable-web-app-pattern-dotnet/README.md

 <br />

-> If you face any issues with the deployment, see the [Troubleshooting section](./README.md#troubleshooting) below for possible workarounds.
+> If you face any issues with the deployment, see the [Known issues section](./README.md#known_issues) below for possible workarounds.
 There could be interim issues while deploying to Azure, and repeating the steps after a few minutes should fix most of them.
 Azure deployments are incremental by default, and only failed actions will be retired.

 ### Clean up Azure Resources